prosecutorToolkit/prosecutor/README.md

 ______________________
 ## For Linux devices
-*For Windows and MacOS is in development*
+*For Windows and MacOS is under development*
 ______________________
 # Tools:
     Deep folder scan 🔎